11 tips for effectively screening test participants

 11 tips for effectively screening participants

-Do not ask more than five questions, or participants will tend to get disengaged and drop out.
-Asking too many questions, particularly when targeting niche profiles, may lead to ‘panellist fatigue’, an industry term used to describe frustration experienced by the participant whilst participating in a project.
+Do not ask more than five questions, or participants will may disengage and drop out.
+Asking too many questions, particularly when targeting niche profiles, may lead to "panelist fatigue," an industry term used to describe frustration experienced by a participant participating in a project.

-If the screener is expected to be complex, or longer than expected, it is advisable to offer a ‘short incentive’ to participants who complete it, but do not qualify for the main questionnaire.
+If the screener is expected to be complex, or longer than expected, many offer an incentive to participants who complete it, but do not qualify for the main questionnaire.
 Health care studies in particular have almost 10 to 15 screening questions.
-It is very frustrating for panelists to get screened out at the ‘very last’ screener after spending the last five minutes going through the questions.
-A ‘short incentive’ of 50p to £1 could build trust among panelists and would encourage them to not give up on you.
+It is very frustrating for panelists to get screened out after spending the last five minutes going through the questions.
+A small incentive can build trust among panelists and encourage them to continue.

 3) Start broad and get narrower